OpenDoc: Background

 Microsoft approached Apple asking for input on a proposed OLE II project.
 Apple had been experimenting internally with software components for some time, based on the initial work done on its Publish and Subscribe linking model and the AppleScript scripting language, which in turn was based on the HyperCard programming environment.
 Apple reviewed the Microsoft prototype and document, and returned a list of problems with the design.
-Microsoft and Apple, who were very competitive at the time, were unable to agree on common goals and did not work together.
+Microsoft and Apple were very competitive, were unable to agree on common goals, and did not work together.

 At about the same time, a group of third-party developers had met at the Apple Worldwide Developers Conference (WWDC '91) and tried to establish a standardized document format, based conceptually on the Interchange File Format (IFF) from Electronic Arts.
 Apple became interested in this work, and soon dedicated some engineers to building and documenting such a system.
 Initial work was published on the WWDC CDs, and several follow-up versions on later developer CDs.
 A component document system would only work with a known document format that all the components could use, and so soon the standardized document format was pulled into the component software effort.
 The format quickly changed from a simple one using tags to a very complex object oriented persistence layer called Bento.

 Initially the effort was codenamed "Exemplar", then "Jedi", "Amber", and eventually "OpenDoc".